fokot/docker-scala/readme.md

 # Docker-scala

-Testting scala application with docker dependencies.
+Testing scala application with docker dependencies.
 Also in Travis-ci.

+Docker integration is done by [docker-it-scala](https://github.com/whisklabs/docker-it-scala) and [Spotify's docker-client ](https://github.com/spotify/docker-client)

-Look at CatRepositorySlickTest which has Postgres as docker dependency.
+Look at DAOTest which has Postgres as docker dependency.
 Postgres database is started before tests and shut down after.